 For certain combinations of scopes, the container is permitted to optimize an injectable reference lookup.
-Enabling this feature brings performance some boost but causes javax.enterprise.context.spi.AlterableContext.destroy() work properly not to for @ApplicationScoped and @RequestScoped beans.
+Enabling this feature brings performance some boost but causes jakarta.enterprise.context.spi.AlterableContext.destroy() not work properly for @ApplicationScoped and @RequestScoped beans.
 Therefore, the optimization is disabled by default.